 Our goal is to curate a collection of open-access editions of Marlowe’s literary works, performances, and resources.
-The following links lead to pages dedicated to given works that will continue to be populated with posts featuring variant reading editions, curated links to, and reviews of, performances, as well as student-generated scholarship and web-exhibits.
+The following links lead to pages dedicated to given works that will continue to be populated with posts featuring variant reading editions, links to performances and reviews, as well as student-generated scholarship and web-exhibits.

 These works are listed alphabetically and not organized by genre.
 Although genre can be a useful means of general organization, many of these works can’t be neatly classified in this way.
 Similarly, dates of composition are not always reliable.
 Listing them alphabetically removes any ambiguity regarding genre classification or composition dates, and is the most egalitarian means of organization. – Andrew Jeromski, Framingham State University